Make a Resolution for your business in 2019

 - Google Alerts for your business

 Website Content.
 Images, articles and other content should be on saved on file somewhere.
 Most website developers own the specific arraignment of the content; not the content itself perse.
-Be sure this fact is clear with your contract.
-If
+Be sure this fact is clear in your contract.

 Your brand guidelines sometimes known as a Brand style guide is the document that codifies how your brand is presented to the world.
 It maintains consistency by providing a reference and examples for anyone who works for you or with you.
 This consistency is certainly important with the public it also provides guidelines for everyone within your company as well.
 Most importantly having these guidelines when working with a third party such as an agency, designer, advertiser, or printer will help ensure your brand your business and your message is represented correctly.